-- ► A "checking" algorithm for a decision problem X has a different structure from an algorithm that solves X. - Checking algorithm needs input string s as well as a separate "certificate" string t that contains evidence that X(s) = yes. - Checker for INDEPENDENT SET: t is a set of at least k vertices; checker verifies that no pair of these vertices are connected by an edge. - ► An algorithm B is an efficient certifier for a problem X if - 1.
-B is a polynomial time algorithm that takes two inputs s and t and - 2. for all inputs s - if X(s) = yes, then there is a proof t such that B(s, t) = yes and - if X(s) = no, then for all proofs t, B(s, t) = no.
+- ► A "checking" algorithm for a decision problem X has a different structure from an algorithm that solves X. - Checking algorithm needs input s as well as a separate "certificate" t that contains evidence that X(s) = yes. - ► An algorithm B is an efficient certifier for a problem X if - 1.
+B is a polynomial time algorithm that takes two inputs s and t and - 2. for all inputs s - X(s) = yes iff there is a certificate t such that B(s, t) = yes and - the size of t is polynomial in the size of s.

-- ► A "checking" algorithm for a decision problem X has a different structure from an algorithm that solves X. - Checking algorithm needs input string s as well as a separate "certificate" string t that contains evidence that X(s) = yes. - Checker for INDEPENDENT SET: t is a set of at least k vertices; checker verifies that no pair of these vertices are connected by an edge. - ► An algorithm B is an efficient certifier for a problem X if - 1.
-B is a polynomial time algorithm that takes two inputs s and t and - 2. for all inputs s - if X(s) = yes, then there is a proof t such that B(s, t) = yes and - if X(s) = no, then for all proofs t, B(s, t) = no. - ► Certifier's job is to take a candidate proof (t) that s ∈ X and check in polynomial time whether t is a correct proof. - ▶ Proof t must be "short" so that certifier can run in polynomial time.
+- ► A "checking" algorithm for a decision problem X has a different structure from an algorithm that solves X. - Checking algorithm needs input s as well as a separate "certificate" t that contains evidence that X(s) = yes. - ► An algorithm B is an efficient certifier for a problem X if - 1.
+B is a polynomial time algorithm that takes two inputs s and t and - 2. for all inputs s - X(s) = yes iff there is a certificate t such that B(s, t) = yes and - the size of t is polynomial in the size of s. - ► Certifier's job is to take a candidate certificate (t) that s ∈ X and check in polynomial time whether t is a correct certificate. - Certificate t must be "short" so that certifier can run in polynomial time.

-- ► A "checking" algorithm for a decision problem X has a different structure from an algorithm that solves X. - Checking algorithm needs input string s as well as a separate "certificate" string t that contains evidence that X(s) = yes. - Checker for INDEPENDENT SET: t is a set of at least k vertices; checker verifies that no pair of these vertices are connected by an edge. - ► An algorithm B is an efficient certifier for a problem X if - 1.
-B is a polynomial time algorithm that takes two inputs s and t and - 2. for all inputs s - if X(s) = yes, then there is a proof t such that B(s, t) = yes and - if X(s) = no, then for all proofs t, B(s, t) = no. - ► Certifier's job is to take a candidate proof (t) that s ∈ X and check in polynomial time whether t is a correct proof. - ▶ Proof t must be "short" so that certifier can run in polynomial time. - Certifier does not care about how to find these proofs.
+- ► A "checking" algorithm for a decision problem X has a different structure from an algorithm that solves X. - ► Checking algorithm needs input s as well as a separate "certificate" t that contains evidence that X(s) = yes. - ► An algorithm B is an efficient certifier for a problem X if - 1.
+B is a polynomial time algorithm that takes two inputs s and t and - 2. for all inputs s - X(s) = yes iff there is a certificate t such that B(s, t) = yes and - the size of t is polynomial in the size of s. - ► Certifier's job is to take a candidate certificate (t) that s ∈ X and check in polynomial time whether t is a correct certificate. - Certificate t must be "short" so that certifier can run in polynomial time. - Certifier does not care about how to find these certificates.

-Introduction Reductions $\mathcal{NP}$ $\mathcal{NP} ext{-Complete}$ ${\mathcal N}{\mathcal P}$ vs. co- ${\mathcal N}{\mathcal P}$ $\mathcal{NP}$
+Introduction Reductions \mathcal{NP} $\mathcal{NP} ext{-Complete}$ ${\mathcal N}{\mathcal P}$ vs. co- ${\mathcal N}{\mathcal P}$ \mathcal{NP}

-$\blacktriangleright$ $\mathcal{NP}$ is the set of all problems for which there exists an efficient certifier.
+\triangleright \mathcal{P} : set of problems X for which there is a polynomial time algorithm.

-Introduction Reductions $\mathcal{NP}$ $\mathcal{NP} ext{-Complete}$ ${\cal NP}$ vs. co- ${\cal NP}$ $\mathcal{NP}$ $\blacktriangleright$ $\mathcal{NP}$ is t the set of all proble ems for which tl nere exists an efficier nt certifier.
+Introduction Reductions \mathcal{NP} $\mathcal{NP} ext{-Complete}$ \mathcal{NP} vs. co- \mathcal{NP} \mathcal{NP} P: set of problems X for which there is a polynomial time algorithm.
+NP is the set of all problems for which there exists an efficient certifier.